Shall we count the living or the dead?: Effect measure stability

-To illustrate how homogeneity assumptions are used in practice, consider the Cochrane Handbook, which suggests that authors of systematic reviews should provide individualized risk differences where ``the risk in the intervention group (and its 95\% confidence interval) is based on the assumed risk in the comparison group and the relative effect of the intervention (and its 95\% CI)'' \cite{schunemann_chapter_2021}.
-In other words, background knowledge about the patient's baseline risk ($p^0_{l_i}$) is combined with a published estimate of the magnitude of the effect ($\lambda$), in order to produce an estimate of the risk under treatment ($p^1_{l_i}$): $p^1_{l_{i}}$ is equated with $g_\lambda (p^0_{l_{i}})$.
-This procedure is inherently scale-specific\cite{vanderweele_explanation_2015, brumback_effect-measure_2008, vanderweele_interaction_2019, shannin_disagreement_2021}, and will result in different predictions for $p^1_{l_{i}}$, depending on choice of effect measure (see interactive figure S1).
-Therefore, it is only justified if there is reason to believe that the effect of treatment is homogeneous when measured on the $\lambda$ scale, i.e. that $\lambda$ is stable between patient groups.
-In order to account for effect heterogeneity, the procedure may be modified to condition on a measured set of baseline covariates $M$, by estimating $\lambda_{m_i}$ in the study, and equating $p^1_{l_{i}}$ with $g_{\lambda_{m_{i}}} (p^0_{l_{i}})$.
-However, this modification does not overcome the basic problem of scale-dependency, and only shifts the homogeneity assumption to the conditional stratum $M=m_i$.
-It will therefore only be justified if there is reason to believe $M$ is a sufficient set of effect modifiers on the $\lambda$ scale, i.e. that two groups from different settings (for example, $S=s$ and $S=t$) that share the same value of effect modifiers (for example: $M=m$) will have the same effect on a specific scale.
-For example, if $\lambda$ depends only on gender, $\lambda_m$ may be expected to be equal between groups of men from different countries, and between groups of women from different countries.
-A key advantage of the framework we outline in the remainder of this paper, is that the procedure for choosing the conditioning set $M$ is linked to the choice of effect measure via a model for the mechanism of action, thereby facilitating a meaningful evaluation of the biological plausibility of the conditional homogeneity assumption.
+In order to account for effect heterogeneity, the procedure may be modified to condition on a measured set of baseline covariates $V$ (where $V$ consists of those covariates that are believed to influence the magnitude of the effect, often a subset of $L$).
+This can be done by estimating $\lambda_{v}$ in the study, and equating $\mu_{1,l}$ with $g_{\lambda_{v}} (\mu_{0,l})$.
+However, this modification does not overcome the basic problem of scale-dependency, and the modified procedure will only be justified if there is reason to believe $V$ is a sufficient set of effect modifiers on the $\Lambda$ scale, i.e. that two groups from different settings that share the same value of effect modifiers $V$ will have the same effect on that scale.
+For example, if $\lambda$ depends only on sex, $\lambda_v$ may be expected to be equal between groups of men from different countries, and between groups of women from different countries.